baoatwork/closest/README.md

 ## Game Link
 [Web Build](https://baoatwork.github.io/closest/index.html)
-Please use a computer browser and maximize the window for the best experience.
+(Please use a computer browser and maximize the window for the best experience)

 ## Introduction
 Sumner is a wealthy friend of yours, and tomorrow is his birthday.
 Sumner has invited you to join his five-day-long birthday party at his suburban mansion.
 Now you are at the mansion's gate, and everything here seems tranquil and beautiful.
 However, what you don't know is, that a bizarre journey is about to unfold...